jschomchoey/jschomchoey/README.md

 - 👋 Hi, I’m @jschomchoey
-- 👀 I’m interested in NFC
+- 👀 I’m interested in Mobile Development
-- 🌱 I’m currently learning Computer Engineering
+- 🌱 I’m currently learning Computer Engineering Rajamangala University of Technology Lanna

 <!---
 jschomchoey/jschomchoey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.